Local Regulations

 State Requirements

-- Hazardous Waste Disposal: Follow state guidelines for the disposal of hazardous materials (e.g., paint, chemicals).
+- Hazardous Waste Disposal: Comply with state regulations regarding the disposal of hazardous materials such as paints, solvents, and chemicals.

-- Landfill Regulations: Understand state regulations governing what can and cannot be disposed of in landfills.
+- Landfill Regulations: Familiarize yourself with state restrictions on what can be disposed of in landfills, including specific items that may be prohibited.

 Environmental Requirements